Bounce rate is one of the most important barometers of your digital marketing performance. Even so, it’s also one of the most misunderstood metrics.

 Google Analytics allows you to monitor your performance based on technology your visitors are using.
 This means you can track the bounce rate across different devices.

-Go into your Audience report and scroll down to Mobile overview section to analyze desktop and mobile performance.
+Go into your Audience report and scroll down to the Mobile overview section to analyze desktop and mobile performance.

 If you see a high bounce rate on certain devices, that can be a clear indicator of poor user experience on that device.
 Pay close attention to mobile devices, if the bounce rate is much higher than on desktop, you need to optimize your site for mobile.